gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

   shapes.forEach(shape => console.log(`Area: ${getArea(shape)}`))
 }

-// Use raw data without unnecessary conversions. logShapes([
+// Using raw data without unnecessary transformations. logShapes([
   { type: "circle", radius: 5 },
   { type: "rectangle", width: 4, height: 6 },
 ])

-// In a library, it can be made more flexible using generics and a getArea argument (it can be optional, with a default implementation). const logShapes = <T,>(shapes: T[], getArea: (shape: T) => number) => {
+// In a library, the function can be made more flexible by using generics and a getArea argument (which can be
+// optional with a default implementation), and it doesn't care what type is provided. const logShapes = <T,>(shapes: T[], getArea: (shape: T) => number) => {
   shapes.forEach(shape => console.log(`Area: ${getArea(shape)}`))
 }